 Blog Post Tackling Inequalities Running on empty: why we need reform in the cost-of-living crisis During the initial months of the pandemic, when various protections were in place – such as the £20 per week uplift to Universal Credit – the number of people who sought help from Citizens Advice on debt problems dropped significantly.
 Since October 2021, however, when many of these protections came to an end and energy […] Read more Topics: Economy Poverty and social exclusion September 27, 2022

 Blog Post Tackling Inequalities Research and Impact A matter of costs For decades, poverty has been measured by a household’s income relative to that of others.
 Although adjustments are made for housing costs and household size, the key metric is the amount of cash coming into a household.
 Public policy on poverty has followed this focus on household incomes.
-At UK level, the key levers for […] Read more Topics: Economy Research and Impact: Methods September 27, 2022
+At UK level, the key levers for […] Read more Topics: Economy Research and Impact: Methods and approaches September 27, 2022

 Blog Post Tackling Inequalities Research and Impact What makes for an effective anti-poverty strategy?
 The lack of an anti-poverty strategy did not stop the Welsh Government from taking action during the pandemic to address poverty in Wales.
-From the provision of money, vouchers or packed lunches during the school holidays to children entitled to free school meals, to allowing eligible families to claim a pupil development grant every year […] Read more Topics: Poverty and social exclusion Research and Impact: Methods September 26, 2022
+From the provision of money, vouchers or packed lunches during the school holidays to children entitled to free school meals, to allowing eligible families to claim a pupil development grant every year […] Read more Topics: Poverty and social exclusion Research and Impact: Methods and approaches September 26, 2022

 Blog Post Research and Impact Has devolution delivered?
 The last 25 years have seen a significant and sustained increase in public support for devolution in Wales.
 The 1997 referendum produced only a wafer thin majority in favour of creating a Welsh Assembly.
 Now fewer than 1 in 5 of the adult population say that they would vote to reverse that decision, whilst a […] Read more Topics: Local government Research and Impact: Impact September 23, 2022